CPLN-680-Spring-2022/ericson_elisabeth_micromobility/README.md

 - San Francisco Bay Wheels trip history data for January 2022

 Of those, I am currently only using the first dataset; I explored the others in the initial stages of this project.

-`/notebooks/` contains a handful of Jupyter notebooks containing the initial proof-of-concept API scraper, some preliminary exploratory analysis, and some technical problem-solving.

-`/r/` contains a couple of small exploratory R scripts I created early on because I still find ggplot easier to use than matplotlib/seaborn.